redactedjeans/gi-bookmarklet/README.md

 # Teyvat Interactive Map Bookmarklets

-## Usage
+## Local Development
+Since the `compact-sidebar` bookmarklet makes a `fetch` request to the stylesheet from an HTTPS page (the map), it also needs to be served over HTTPS.
+The simplest way to do this on localhost is to use [mkcert](https://github.com/FiloSottile/mkcert) and a proxy server such as nginx.

-For the sake of making it easy to bookmark the scripts, I hacked together an HTML page that dynamically generates `a` tags for each script.
-This needs to be served by a local server since it makes use of `fetch` (which fails on the `file://` protocol); the simplest way to do this on any computer that has python is to run `python -m http.server` at the project's root directory.
+If not serving the stylesheet from localhost (e.g. by using the (not yet implemented) "inline css" option), you still need to server the index page from a server, since `fetch` fails on the `file://` protocol.
+The simplest way to do when HTTPS is not required is to run `python -m http.server` from the project's root directory.